-- Checking the liver, bile ducts, gallbladder and pancreas for gallstones, tumours, infection or inflammation.
+- Checking your liver, bile ducts, gallbladder and pancreas for gallstones, tumours, infection or inflammation.

-- Investigating the cause of inflammation of the pancreas (pancreatitis).
+- Investigating the cause of inflammation of your pancreas (pancreatitis).

 - Investigating unexplained tummy (abdominal pain).

-- Used as a less invasive alternative to endoscopic retrograde cholangiopancreatography (ERCP).
-See separate leaflet called ERCP for more information.
+- Being a less invasive alternative to endoscopic retrograde cholangiopancreatography (ERCP).
+See separate leaflet called ERCP for more details.

 The bile ducts and nearby structures

-Bile is made in the liver.
-The liver is in the upper right part of the tummy (abdomen).
+Bile is made in your liver.
+The liver is in the upper right part of your tummy (abdomen).
 Bile passes from liver cells into tiny tubes called bile ducts.
 These join together (like the branches of a tree) to form the common bile duct.
-Bile constantly drips down the common bile duct, and through an opening called the papilla into the the first part of the gut after the stomach (the duodenum).
+Bile constantly drips down the common bile duct, and through an opening called the papilla into the the first part of your gut after your stomach (the duodenum).

 The gallbladder lies under the liver on the right side of the upper abdomen.
 It is like a pouch which comes off the common bile duct.
-It is a 'reservoir' which stores bile between meals.
-The gallbladder squeezes (contracts) when you eat.
+It is a reservoir which stores bile between meals.
+Your gallbladder squeezes (contracts) when you eat.
 This empties the stored bile back into the common bile duct.
-The bile passes along the remainder of the common bile duct into the duodenum.
+The bile passes along the remainder of the common bile duct into your duodenum.
 Bile helps to digest food, particularly fatty foods.

-The pancreas is a large gland that makes enzymes (chemicals).
-These flow down the pancreatic ducts, into the main pancreatic duct, and through the papilla into the duodenum.
+The pancreas is a large gland that makes chemicals (enzymes).
+These flow down the pancreatic ducts, into the main pancreatic duct and through the papilla into your duodenum.
 The pancreatic enzymes are vital to digest food.
-(The pancreas also makes some chemicals (hormones) such as insulin.)
+(Your pancreas also makes some chemicals (hormones) such as insulin.)